booz-allen-hamilton/ansible-vagrant-examples/README.md

 # ansible-vagrant-examples
 Examples of running our ansible roles using Vagrant.

-Run each example using `vagrant up`
+Run each example using `vagrant up` then `vagrant ssh` to log into virtual machine.